Bottle Service and VIP Access to Las Vegas Nightclubs

 Hakkasan Nightclub in Las Vegas is one of the most exciting new clubs to open in years.
 Located at MGM Grand, its premium strip location and all-star lineup of DJs are sure to impress.
 The sophisticated world traveler or foodie may already be aware of Hakkasan's fine dining venues in Abu Dhabi, Dubai, Miami, Mumbai and New York City, but the world has never seen a Las Vegas nightclub experience as exciting as Hakkasan Las Vegas delivers.
 Many consider this one of Las Vegas's biggest nightclub openings!
 Hakkasan Nightclub opened in Las Vegas 4/18/13.

 Hyde has made a name for itself in Hollywood as one of the most high-end nightclubs in the area and now the brand has moved to Las Vegas to put a splash of elegance into the city’s nightlife scene.
-Hyde Bellagio stayed true to itself with an eye for luxury details in everything from the fireplace that doubles as the DJ booth to the plush VIP booths that are the place to be in the club on any given night.
+Hyde Bellagio stayed true to itself with an eye for luxury details in everything from the fireplace that doubles as the DJ booth to the plush VIP booths that are the place to be on any given night.
 Inside the 12,000-square-foot venue you will find dark tones throughout that set up the elegant atmosphere.
 Two bars oversee the party with mixologists on hand to craft the perfect drink for an out-of-the-ordinary Vegas nightlife experience.
-Hyde Bellagio is more than just fist pumping and shots, with no dedicated dance floor, which forces revelers to get know each other better,...
+Hyde Bellagio is more than just fist pumping and shots, with no dedicated dance floor, it forces revelers to get to know each other better, and the beauty of the Bellagio Fountains serving as the backdrop to memorable night.

 Sometimes it’s the little sister that can outshine elder one.
 Lavo Nightclub at the Palazzo is considerably smaller than its sister club, Tao at the neighboring Venetian, but it can provide the same level of electricity.
 Inside the 20,000-square-foot Lavo Nightclub you’ll find the same top-notch performers and DJs that grace the stage at Tao with a Moroccan theme that brings elegance to an otherwise wild party.
 The space is surrounded with black walls and ornate chandeliers that look like they’re straight out of the home of Moroccan royalty.
 Besides the A-list entertainers that frequent the club, what makes this place special is it can be a one-stop-shop for your night with a tasty Italian restaurant downstairs, lounge with a scenic balcony and of course the little sister club, Lavo Nightclub.